xieguigang/mzkit/README.md

 Export the formula search result just like other data that we've introduced before, just click on the ``Formula Result`` tab page and then click on the Export button. this command will let you save the formula search result into a specific Excel table file.

 <div style="page-break-after:always;"></div>

+# Credits

+This open source mass spectrometry data toolkit is provided by the R&D laboratory from BioNovoGene corporation.

 ![](docs/BioNovoGene.png)